Goat Paddock crater

-Goat Paddock is a 5 km-diameter near-circular bowl-shaped depression in a range of gently dipping Proterozoic sandstone in the Kimberley Region of northern Western Australia, 106 km west-southwest of Halls Creek.
+Goat Paddock Crater is an impact crater in a range of gently dipping Proterozoic sandstone in the Kimberley Region of northern Western Australia, 106 km west-southwest of Halls Creek.
 It is interpreted as an ancient meteorite impact crater, the evidence including breccia containing melted rocks, silica glass, shatter cones and shocked quartz.
-Drilling shows that the crater is filled with about 200 m of ancient lake sediments containing Early Eocene pollen, this age thus giving a minimum estimate for the age of the crater itself.
-The crater is not perfectly circular, but slightly elongated in a north–south direction, suggesting that the projectile struck at low angle from either the north or south.
+Drilling shows that the crater is filled with about 200 metres of ancient lake sediments containing Early Eocene pollen, this age thus giving a minimum estimate for the age of the crater itself.
+The crater is not perfectly circular, slightly elongated in a north–south direction, suggesting that the projectile struck at low angle from either the north or south.